cnr-isti-vclab/vcglib/apps/trimeshinfo/readme.txt

 * Number of Edges
 * Number of Connected Components
 * Number of Boundaries
 * Number of Isolated Vertices (i.e. Unreferenced)
+* Number of Duplicated vertices (duplicated vertices are referenced vertices which have the same positon in the space)
 * Manifold
-* Genus (Computed only for Manifold Datasets)
+* Genus (computed only for Manifold Datasets)
-* Self-Intersection (Currently computed only for Datasets with less than 3M faces)
+* Self-Intersection (currently computed only for Datasets with less than 3M faces)
 * Orientability
 * Orientation
-* Regularity (We consider as regular those meshes generated through regular subdivision.
-Each non boundary vertex of a regular mesh has 6 incident edges, if there are only 5 incident edges the mesh is said to be semi-regular, irregular in all other cases)
+* Regularity (We consider REGULAR those meshes that have 6 incident edges for each internal vertex, and 4 incident edges for each vertex on the boundary.
+In all other cases we consider the mesh irregular.)

 The application has no graphical interface but works as the "Metro" tool on command line.

-TriMeshInfo is written in C++ and makes use of the VCL library.
+TriMeshInfo is written in C++ and makes use of the VCG library.
 The tool supports two file formats ply (as described in the following document http://vcg.sourceforge.net/img/wiki_up/plyformat.pdf) and off (as described in http://www.geomview.org/docs/html/geomview_41.html#SEC44) .

+--- Command-line Reference ---

+Usage:

+    TriMeshInfo <mesh> [options]

+Valid options are the following:

+    -q Quiet (disable verbose mode that is enabled by default) -x Enable XML output
+    -h Enable HTML output
+    -s <filename> Save the clean mesh

+The XML output produces an XML file with the same name of the mesh under examination.
+This file summarize the mesh information.
+Such xml-schema is designed to be processed by the Protégé Ontology Editor and Knowledge Acquisition System.
+For further details about Protégé see http://protege.stanford.edu .

+The HTML output creates in the directory where TriMeshInfo is launched a file called "result.html".
+This file contains an hmtl table with the retrieved mesh information.
+If this file is just present in the working directory the output of the TriMeshInfo is added to the existing table.
+In this way it is possible to summarize the results obtained from several meshes.

+If you choose to save the "clean" mesh, the mesh without its unreferenced vertices and with the duplicated vertices merged is saved.